code-423n4/2022-07-golom/README.md

 Description:

-This contract acts as the Nft trade matcher with 3 different functions for the 3 different ordertypes , ordertype 0 for filling ask for NFT , 1 for filling bid of an NFT, 2 for filling bid of any NFT from a particular collection ensuring that the supplied proof demonstrates inclusion of the tokenId in the associated merkle root, if root is 0 then any token can be used to fill the order.After filling RewardDistributor contract is called for saving fees generated by each address and distributing rewards.
+This contract acts as the Nft trade matcher with 3 different functions for the 3 different ordertypes, ordertype 0 for filling ask for NFT, 1 for filling bid of an NFT, 2 for filling bid of any NFT from a particular collection ensuring that the supplied proof demonstrates inclusion of the tokenId in the associated merkle root, if root is 0 then any token can be used to fill the order.After filling RewardDistributor contract is called for saving fees generated by each address and distributing rewards.